What to Look For in a Childcare Center

 North Carolina Daycare License Requirements

 All workers in childcare must be at least 18 years of age.
 The number of staff the facility must have varies depending on the age of the child and the type of daycare.
-In a Daycare Center, the ratio of workers to children begins at 1:5 for children under 18 months of age.
+In a childcare center, the ratio of workers to children begins at 1:5 for children under 18 months of age.
 The ratio lessens as the child ages, with 10 years and older having a 1:25 ratio.

 The ratios for small family child care homes are different than centers.
 The maximum number of children to one provider is 8, with no more than 5 who are preschool age or younger.
 The provider’s children must be included in this count if they are preschool or younger.